OWASP/owasp.github.io/_drafts/2021-06-06-memportal-email-cleanup.md

 * Check that your name is listed in the [Committee Leaders](https://owasp.org/committees/leaders/)
 * Check that your name is listed in the [Event Leaders](https://owasp.org/events/leaders/)

-If you have checked the above and still believe you received your notification in error you may [Contact Us](https://contact.owasp.org/) and choose the 'Email Deactivation Request' type.
+If you have checked the above and still believe you received your notification in error you may [Contact Us](https://contact.owasp.org/) and choose the 'Email Deactivation Assistance' type.